tigranv/Useful_Examples_C-Sharp/LINQ/README.md

 # Useful Examples of Using LINQ  <img src="https://cloud.githubusercontent.com/assets/24522089/21962098/41a510c8-db36-11e6-95ef-eb392a0a1919.png" align="right" width="150px" height="150px" />

+A query is an expression that retrieves data from a data source.
+Queries are usually expressed in a specialized query language.
+Different languages have been developed over time for the various types of data sources, for example SQL for relational databases and XQuery for XML.
+Therefore, developers have had to learn a new query language for each type of data source or data format that they must support.
+LINQ simplifies this situation by offering a consistent model for working with data across various kinds of data sources and formats.
+In a LINQ query, you are always working with objects.
+You use the same basic coding patterns to query and transform data in XML documents, SQL databases, ADO.NET Datasets, .NET collections, and any other format for which a LINQ provider is available.

+> **All LINQ query operations consist of three distinct actions:**
+> * Obtain the data source.
+> * Create the query.
+> * Execute the query.

+###  Here are some small examples of using LINQ

 1. [How LINQ Works and General Syntaxis] (https://github.com/tigranv/Useful-examples/tree/master/LINQ/How%20LINQ%20Works)